Game of Thrones Composer Confirms Brienne-Jaime 'Wedding' Theory

 “It’s just a hint of what their relationship — if they had stayed together, if he was still alive — what it could have been,” he said.
 “What they could have become.
 That’s why I put that in there.”

-Djawadi went on to explain that he considers “I Am Hers, She Is Mine” — which first played when Robb and Talisa consummated their relationship in season 2 — to be the show’s wedding theme.
+Djawadi went on to say that he considers “I Am Hers, She Is Mine” — which first played when Robb and Talisa consummated their relationship in season 2 — to be the show’s wedding theme.

 “I just threw that in there because I thought it would be a subtle nod to [Brienne and Jaime’s] relationship,” Djawadi said.
 “When she sits there and she thinks about him and writes down all the things he had done, the second half is the honor theme, but yeah a big chunk of that [song] is the wedding theme.”